 Having a clear view of the road is a must in any situation, and windscreen wipers that can’t provide that when it’s raining are faulty and dangerous.
 For that reason, you should be changing your windscreen wipers every six months, or at least every year.
 If you find your windscreen wipers skipping over the screen, leaving smears or showing any other signs of wear, it’s time for new ones.

 Headlights, rear lights and all relevant lightbulbs on your vehicle should have the same replacement schedule as any other lightbulb – as soon as it’s needed.
 However, things are a little different with vehicles – for safety reasons, you should be replacing your headlights and other lights as soon as they seem to be faulty, whether that’s dimming, flickering or something else.
 Waiting for a bulb to blow could be dangerous if you get stuck on the road, so it’s best to try and replace these every 5-7 years depending on what is needed.

-For help with replacements or if you believe there could be something wrong with your car and aren’t sure what, feel free to contact our team to book in your vehicle with us, today.
+For help with replacements or if you believe there could be something wrong with your car and aren’t sure what, feel free to contact our team to book in your vehicle with us for a diagnostics and repair, today.